nmounzih/search_engine_free_countries/README.md

 #How to make the program work:

 The country_search.py file will create a table of 17 countries from teh country_data.csv file.
 It contains the 5 most free countries, the 5 least free, 5 partly free countries, and the USA and Russia.
 USA is on the list for comparison and Russia is on the list due to current relevance.
-The country_search_interface.py file will
+The country_search_interface.py file will run a program that will prompt you to add, search, update, or delete from the table.
+Follow the instructions on the command line.